 Targets are based on an annual reduction needed to reach Zero serious injuries by 2040.
+An exception is made for instances where the baseline 5-year rolling average (2019-2023) is less than the calculated target.
+In this instance, the baseline is less than the calculated performance target, and so the baseline was used as the target.
+This target is in line with the SHSP to reduce the number of fatalities and serious injuries on Missouri's roadways.
 This target is in line with the SHSP to reduce the number of serious injuries on Missouri's roadways.

-Fatality Rate: 1.212
+Fatality Rate:1.212